 8. Work with the Golden Hours

 Lighting is one of the most important parts of any photography and with landscapes this usually translates into shooting during the “golden hour” – the hour right before sunrise and after sunset.
 This is when the lighting can really make your landscapes come alive.
 Times to avoid are when the sun is highest (i.e. afternoon), when the intensity and angle of the light creates hard shadows and washed out colors.
+This also allows for you to capture incredible scenes as the light is scattered through the clouds.

 9. Level Your Horizon